 Calendar: 04/30/25 S-ENVIRONMENTAL QUALITY 9 a.m. - State Capitol, Room 113 BLAKESPEAR, CATHERINE, Chair Location: 04/01/2025 - Senate Environmental Quality Summary: Current law requires certain transportation planning agencies to prepare and adopt regional transportation plans directed at achieving a coordinated and balanced regional transportation system.
 Current law requires each regional transportation plan to include a sustainable communities strategy prepared by each metropolitan planning organization in order to, among other things, identify areas within the region sufficient to house all the population of the region, including all economic segments of the population, over the course of the planning period of the regional transportation plan taking into account net migration into the region, population growth, household formation, and employment growth.
-This bill would require the sustainable communities strategy, in identifying areas within the region sufficient to house all the population of the region, to also take into account changes in enrollment levels at institutions of public higher education, as defined, excluding changes in enrollment levels of nonresident students.
+This bill would require the sustainable communities strategy, in identifying areas within the region sufficient to house all the population dentifying areas within the region sufficient to house all the population growth, household formation, and employment growth.
+This bill would require the sustainable communities strategy, in identifying areas within the region sufficient to house all the population account changes in enrollment levels at institutions of public higher education, as defined, excluding changes in enrollment levels of nonresident students.
 SB 496 (Hurtado, D) Advanced Clean Fleets Regulation: appeals advisory committee: exemptions.
 Introduced: 02/19/2025 Last Amended: 04/07/2025 Status: 04/25/2025 - Set for hearing May 5.